I am an Irish documentary maker and storyteller.

 I’ve spent a large chunk of my working life on the road.
 Getting my first break as a researcher with RTE, the Irish state broadcaster, I got to shoot my first report in 1998 while on assignment in Albania during the conflict in Kosovo.
-Following this I began working as a photographer & videographer with Irish NGO Concern’s emergency response team- documenting their field work in humanitarian crises across the globe before returning to broadcasting as a freelance director.
+Following this I began working as a photographer & videographer with Irish NGO Concern’s emergency response team- documenting their field work in humanitarian crises across the globe before returning to broadcasting as a freelance producer and director.

-In 2001 I spent almost a year in Venezuela with co-director Donnacha O’Brien, where we filmed “The Revolution Will Not Be Televised” (aka “Chavez- Inside the Coup” for broadcast tv) about the failed coup against President Chavez.
+In 2001 I spent a year in Venezuela with co-director Donnacha O’Brien, where we filmed “The Revolution Will Not Be Televised” (aka “Chavez- Inside the Coup” for broadcast tv) about the failed coup against President Chavez.
 The documentary won international acclaim and continues to be used in media courses across the world.

 I now live in Ireland but grew up in Paris and speak fluent French and Spanish.
-Above is a link to some of the documentaries I have made & you can also view some clips on Vimeo

 You can view some of my documentaries & clips on Vimeo